tfsec/tfsec.github.io/_docs/aws/iam/block-kms-policy-wildcard.md

 ---
+title: aws-iam-block-kms-policy-wildcard
-title: IAM customer managed policies should not allow decryption actions on all KMS keys
+description: IAM customer managed policies should not allow decryption actions on all KMS keys
 shortcode: aws-iam-block-kms-policy-wildcard
 legacy: AWS097
 summary: IAM customer managed policies should not allow decryption actions on all KMS keys